123inkt/accessorpair-constraint/README.md

      * This makes sure that all the properties have the correct default type,
      * conforming the getter return typehint.
      */
-    public function setAssertPropertyDefaults(bool $assertPropertyDefaults);
+    public function setAssertPropertyDefaults(bool $assertPropertyDefaults): self;

     /**
      * Enabled by default.
      * When disabled, only the direct class methods will be asserted and none of the parent's
      * class methods.
      */
-    public function setAssertParentMethods(bool $assertParentMethods);
+    public function setAssertParentMethods(bool $assertParentMethods): self;

     /**
-     * A list of exact method names that should be excluded from the assertions.
+     * @param string[] $excludedMethods A list of exact method names that should be excluded from the assertions.
      */
-    public function setExcludedMethods(array $excludedMethods);
+    public function setExcludedMethods(array $excludedMethods): self;

     /**
      * Callback function to create the constructor arguments for the class under test.